the plan for the future

 The way economic growth is measured ignores long term consequences such as the depletion of natural resources and the degradation of the planet.
 The current economic system based on exponential growth of human activities can lead to a collective suicide of humanity.
 Economic growth may not help most people In the United States the living standard declined after 1970 despite economic growth.
-Most of the new wealth has ended up in the hands a few oligarchs, while many activities in the financial sector are not beneficial for the real economy.
+Most of the new wealth has ended up in the hands a few oligarchs, while many activities in the financial sector are not beneficial to the real economy.

 Interest on money makes debts increase over time.
 As a consequence, the economy needs to grow to support those debts.
 Many economic activities make little sense, and economic growth often equals to more resource consumption for non-essential activities.
 It may not be surprising that this did not bring more happiness.
 In 1950 per capita GDP in the United States was smaller than today, yet surveys of happiness and life satisfaction and other indicators of well-being have declined over the years .

 The current financial system causes many problems

 Interest on money causes a number of problems.
 The book Poor Because of Money from the Strohalm Foundation identifies a number of consequences of interest on money :